wseedbox/deluge-to-rtorrent/README.md

 ## Requirements

-### Packages
+### Programs
-deluge-console: This is required to read info and do operations from deluge.
+* deluge-console: This is required to read info and do operations from deluge.
-xmlrpc: This is used to make calls to rtorrent
+* xmlrpc: This is used to make calls to rtorrent

 ### Optional